Saturday, March 18, 2017

 PAFP & PSU Harrisburg Live CME Conference

 Researchers: carefully read our tips for presenters; guidelines and abstract format

 Research Day began in 1989 and has grown to become a key place for students, residents, and family physicians to present their research to a supportive audience of their peers.
 Research Day in Pennsylvania provides a unique opportunity for future family physicians to keep practice-based research relevant throughout their career.

 This is a unique forum for the entire continuum of family medicine professionals, from medical students to the experienced faculty member, to present original research.
 Participants meet, exchange experiences, theories, and research data as well as feedback from colleagues.
 Through the research presentations and poster sessions, Research Day supports all participants to refine their presentation techniques, research methodology, and earn continuing medical education credits.

 - To foster research relationships among family physicians, residents, and medical students

 - To foster the development of research and presentation skills

 - To provide a forum in which physicians, residents, and medical students can present their research projects

-Research Day has a new home in the PAFP Live CME Spring Conference.
-This new arrangement, piloted at the 2008 Bedford Springs Breakaway, succeeded in bringing a larger, broader audience of more than 200 physicians to participate in the research presentations, the poster presentations, and the plenary speech.
+Research Day is a featured track in the PAFP's March Live CME Conference, bringing a larger, broader audience of more than 200 physicians to participate in the research presentations, the poster presentations, and the awards reception.